Multipolar exchange interaction and complex order in insulating lanthanides

 \subsubsection{Symmetries}

 The $6j$ symbol is invariant under any permutation of the columns or the interchange of the rows of two columns [Eq.
 9.4.2 (2) in Ref. \cite{Varshalovich1988}]:

+These relations are proved as below.
 For example, by interchanging the first and the third Clebsch-Gordan coefficients and using Eqs. (\ref{Eq:CGsym1}) and (\ref{Eq:CGsym3}) for the second and the fourth Clebsch-Gordan coefficients in Eq. (\ref{Eq:6j}) with $j=j'$ and $m=m'$, and then employing Eq. (\ref{Eq:6j}),

 The interchange of the rows of two columns is demonstrated as follows, for instance, by exchanging the second and the third Clebsch-Gordan coefficients, then applying Eq. (\ref{Eq:CGsym1}) to the first and the third, Eq. (\ref{Eq:CGsym3}) to the second, and both relations to the fourth Clebsch-Gordan coefficients in Eq. (\ref{Eq:6j}), and finally again using the relation (\ref{Eq:6j}),